How do I transfer units into Clark College?

-How do I transfer to another school?
+How do I transfer units from Clark College to another institution?

 University Advising at Clark College

 - University advisors often come to Clark College to meet with prospective students and provide information.

 - Brian Van Gundy, a Washington State University Vancouver admissions counselor, is stationed within Advising Services.
 During the COVID-19 closures, you can email him at firstname.lastname@example.org.

 - During the regular academic year students can meet representatives from various in-state and out-of-state colleges and universities in our quarterly transfer fairs.
 During COVID-19 we are having the transfer fairs online.
 You can find them in the Advising Event Calendar.

 - Transfer degrees are designed for students planning to transfer to a 4-year university to pursue a bachelor's degree.

 - The focus is on completing the first two years of general education requirements and, depending on the major, some lower division courses.